Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 inspection with my mentor in a pair programming session that we discovered that the `codebase` sub-directory used core node modules, and we decided to base playwright off that, but followed the pattern of written tests from `unit` and `integration` that would let the assertions and descriptions work as planned.
-This last part had to be done because Bokeh has its own custom-built test tooling, similar in syntax to [Jest](https://jestjs.io/), but implemented differently.
 We tested to see if things worked, and they did.
 We cleaned up the code, committed, pushed, and both stood by the GitHub PR comment section.

 On occasion, a question would come up in the PR comment section that would seem a bit confusing to me, so I would ask my mentor and he would clarify what the